Mihály Horányi

 Paige Northway

 Paige Northway graduated from the University of Colorado with a degree in Engineering Physics and a minor in German.
+Paige is now a systems engineer at First Mode.

 Leela O'Brien

-Leela was a graduate student in Aerospace Engineering and worked with Zoltan Sternovsky.
+Leela O'Brien was a graduate student in Aerospace Engineering and worked with Zoltan Sternovsky.
 Her focus was on the development of space instruments including the Nano Dust Analyzer, which is a linear time-of-flight mass spectrometer.

 Alexandra Okeson

 Alexandra Okeson was an undergraduate student in Computer Science.
 She worked under Mihály Horányi developing software for the student dust counter.
+Alex is now a senior research engineer at iRhythm technologies.

 Juliet Pilewskie